william3092002/ISTA220/homework/Homework08.md

 1. What is the difference between deep copy and shallow copy?
 	* Deep copy is when all the reference type provides a Clone method, shallow copy is when the clone method simply copies references.
+	* shallow copy copies only the reference, deep copy copies what the reference points to.
 2. What is the value of a reference after you declare and initialize it?
-	* the address of the object it reference to
+	* the address of the object it refers to on the heap
 3. How do you declare a value type?
 	* int x = 0;
 4. How do you declare a reference type?